 High blood pressure is the single biggest risk factor for Stroke and puts additional strain on your heart.
-High blood pressure can be effectively controlled in the vast majority if cases with daily medication and therefore if you are prescribed medication to control your blood pressure, it is important you continue taking it.
+High blood pressure can be effectively controlled in the vast majority if cases with daily medication and therefore if you are prescribed medication to control your blood pressure, it is important you continue taking it unless instructed otherwise.